upendra503/redux-sample/Readme.md

 install redux

-import redux and assign it to a variable calld CreateStore
+import redux and assign it to a variable calld { CreateStore }

-create a state
+create a state variable with initial data

 create a reducer file or function